a-rahimi/infixlang/README.md

 Iterators are structs endowed with a helper function that that returns an updated sturct (keep in mind that we don't have functions or structs in this language.
-I'm just using these terms to describe my own mental model of the next two lines):
+I'm just using these terms to describe my mental model of the next two lines):
 ```
 iterate ~ (i=i+1, this)